Tattoo Equipment Evolution – Part 5: Magnum Tattoo Needle Configurations – REBEL

 REBEL Magnum tattoo needle inventory chart showing Contact Span, Needle types and gauge

 Magnum tattoo needle configurations transformed shading and color packing in modern tattooing.
-Through their staggered two-row design, they let artists work efficiently across larger surfaces while still maintaining precision and control.
-Therefore, magnums remain essential for professional tattooists who want smooth blends, bold fills, and lasting results.
+Through their staggered two-row design, they let artists work efficiently across larger surfaces while maintaining precision and control.
+REBEL Precision Magnum Cartridges are built to that exact standard — medium tapered, #10 gauge, engineered for professional artists who won’t compromise on consistency.

 ◦ Caesar The Hun